 An abatement cost curve measures two key variables, as shown on McKinsey’s chart below: abatement potential and the cost of abatement.

 ‘Abatement potential’ is the term we use to describe the magnitude of potential GHG reductions which could be technologically and economically feasible to achieve.
-We measure this in tonnes (or thousand/million/billion tonnes) of greenhouse gases (which is abbreviated as carbon dioxide equivalents, or CO2e).
-Note that our measure of CO2e includes all greenhouse gases, not just CO2.2 So, on the x-axis we have the abatement potential of our range of options for reducing our GHG emissions; here, each bar represents a specific technology or practice.3 The thicker the bar, the greater its potential for reducing emissions.
+We measure this in tonnes of greenhouse gases (which is measured here as carbon dioxide equivalents, or CO2e and which include all greenhouse gases, not just CO2.2 So, on the x-axis we have the abatement potential of our range of options for reducing our GHG emissions; here, each bar represents a specific technology or practice.3 The wider the bar, the greater its potential for reducing emissions.

 Let’s use an example to explain these costs.
 The majority of the world’s private vehicles are currently diesel or gasoline-powered.
 Our baseline or ‘business-as-usual’ scenario in this case would be that everyone continues driving vehicles run on fossil fuels, and that growth in the car market continues in line with market projections through to 2030.
 One option we might consider to reduce CO2 is to begin replacing these with electric-powered vehicles.
 Electric vehicles (at least currently) are typically more expensive than similar gasoline-powered vehicles, so buying an electric vehicle would require a notably higher investment than ‘business-as-usual’.
 However, with time, the running or operating costs of an electric vehicle may be lower than a traditional car (as a result of efficiency gains and lower cost of electricity relative to liquid fuel), so we will begin to get some economic return on our initial investment.
 This scenario—in which we need an up-front investment in new technology—typically means that the capital intensity of the opportunity is high; but spread across years of operation, the annual average cost falls.